balsama/bookoblock/README.txt

 The block configuration page (admin/structure/block/manage/bookoblock/book_outline/configure) allows you to set the desired depth of the Book Outline Block.
-Once you have set your desired Outline Depth, you can assign the block to any region as you would any other block.
+Once you have set your desired Outline Depth (or left the default), you can assign the block to any region as you would any other block.